Latvia 100

-The 100th Anniversary of the Latvian Republic (Latvijas valsts simtgade) also commercialized as Latvia 100 (Latvija 100) is a national event in Latvia celebrating the country's 100th anniversary since its 1918 establishment.
+The 100th Anniversary of the Latvian Republic (Latvijas valsts simtgade) also commercialized as Latvia 100 (Latvija 100) was a national event in Latvia celebrating the country's 100th anniversary since its 1918 establishment.
 The main celebrations were held on 18 November 2018, and other commemorative events are set to take place from 2017 to 2021.
 Outside from the official celebrations, 18 November is also a public holiday, being the Proclamation Day of the Republic of Latvia.

-The slogan of the event is Es esmu Latvija ('I Am Latvia').
+The slogan of the event was Es esmu Latvija ('I Am Latvia').

 Background

 On 18 November 1918, The People's Council of Latvia, which was a coalition of competing Latvian political factions, proclaimed the independence of the Latvian region from the Russian Empire and established a new state, the Republic of Latvia, following a summit held inside the Latvian National Theatre.
 A Provisional Government was immediately created, with Kārlis Ulmanis acting as its first Prime Minister.
 Two and a half weeks later, Latvian War of Independence began, with the Red Army and the Imperial German Army invading the country, later joined by the West Russian Volunteer Army, in order to have a foothold in the Baltic states.
 The war ended with a Latvian/pan-Baltic victory in August 1920 and the signing of the Treaty of Riga.